gtm-templates-anto-hed/whitelist-values-of-variable/README.md

 ## Description

-List of authorized values from a defined variable, return true if the value is present.
+A very simplified lookup table with list of authorized values from a defined variable.
+Return true if the value is present.

 ## Exemple